MicrosoftDocs/visualstudio-docs/docs/install/update-a-network-installation-of-visual-studio.md

 ### Programatically update Visual Studio by using the Visual Studio Installer

 You can initiate an update to Visual Studio by programmatically invoking the client's installer and issuing the update command.
-This command will update Visual Studio based on the updated product available in the [source location for updates](update-visual-studio.md#configure-source-location-of-updates-1).
-If you want to change the update source location on the client, you can do that programatically by passing in the --channelURI parameter.
+This command will update Visual Studio based on the product bits that are available in the [source location for updates](update-visual-studio.md#configure-source-location-of-updates-1).
+If you want to change the update source location on the client while performing the update, you can do that programatically by passing in the --channelURI parameter alongside the update command.
 For example:

 You can change the channel to a network layout _and_ execute an update command on the client like this: